Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Preliminaries

 \subsubsection{D-SGD}

-At \( t \)-th iteration, the $i$-th worker computes gradients \( \mathbf{g}_t^i \) based on its local data and model parameters at $t$-th iteration \( \mathbf{x}_t \). \( \gamma \) is the stepsize and these local gradients are aggregated to update the global model, following $\mathbf{x}_{t+1} = \mathbf{x}_t - \frac{\gamma }{n} \sum_{i=1}^n \mathbf{g}_t^i$.
-As shown in Fig.~\ref{D-SGD difference fig}, D-SGD is a serial computation process.
-In this process, computation and communication take place sequentially in each iteration, and communication includes end-to-end latency and transmission time.
+At the \( t \)-th iteration, the $i$-th worker computes gradients \( \mathbf{g}_t^i \) based on its local data and model parameters at $t$-th iteration \( \mathbf{x}_t \). \( \gamma \) is the stepsize and these local gradients are aggregated to update the global model, following $\mathbf{x}_{t+1} = \mathbf{x}_t - \frac{\gamma }{n} \sum_{i=1}^n \mathbf{g}_t^i$.
+As shown in Fig.~\ref{D-SGD difference fig}, standard D-SGD follows a strict sequential execution.
+The computation phase starts until the communication phase is fully completed, and communication includes end-to-end latency and transmission time.